AlexJPotter/fluentvalidation-ts/docs/tutorial.md

 ## Introduction

-This tutorial will walk you through some of the core features of fluentvalidation-ts.
+This tutorial will walk you through some of the core features of **fluentvalidation-ts**.
 We'll start off with a simple form model and a correspondingly simple validator.
 As the tutorial goes on we'll add more fields to our form model and dive deeper into what we can do with our validator.

 I recommend that you work through this tutorial in order, and follow along by running the code locally (or in an online sandbox).

 ## Setup

-If you plan on following along by running the code yourself, you have two options:

-- Install fluentvalidation-ts to your project via NPM/Yarn (see [these](overview.md#installation) instructions)
-- Run the code in your browser via CodeSandbox (more information [here](overview.md#try-it-in-your-browser))

 For this tutorial we'll asssume that you're using [TypeScript](https://www.typescriptlang.org/).
-It is still possible to use fluentvalidation-ts without TypeScript, but you'll lose a lot of the main benefits.
+It is still possible to use **fluentvalidation-ts** without TypeScript, but you'll lose a lot of the main benefits.

 ## The Basics